muchdogesec/cve2stix/docs/stix-mapping.md

 ```

 To generate the id of SRO, a UUIDv5 is generated using the namespace `152ecfe1-5015-522b-97e4-86b60c57036d` and the `matchstring` values.

+Note, sometimes there are no `matches` returned by the CPEMatch endpoint.
+In these examples, no software objects are created (meaning grouping object would have empty `object_refs` and thus fail to generate as this is required field).
+As such, in this instance, grouping objects are created with a dummy software object `software--11111111-1111-4111-8111-111111111111` that does not exist.
+When `matches` are discovered later, this reference is removed and correct software (CPE) references are added (using arango_cve_processor)

 ### Indictor -> Grouping